By KBB.com Editors

 If want or need Escalade ESV capabilities without the Cadillac price, GM's three-row Chevy Suburban or GMC Yukon XL are available with nearly as much power for much less money.
 Lincoln's Navigator L is an excellent domestic alternative, while import-brand luxury SUV competitors are available from the likes of BMW, Mercedes-Benz and Lexus.

 Driving Impressions This heavy full-frame truck-based SUV drives like a very large car.
 It's no sport sedan, but it is more agile, sure-footed and Cadillac-comfortable than most any other full-size...truck you'll encounter.
 Rival Lincoln's new Navigator is very good as well, and has the advantage of independent rear suspension, but we judge the Escalade ESV as better overall in ride and handling.
-Most of this is due to its fully-boxed frame, redesigned suspension, wider tracks and new rack-and-pinion steering.
+Most of this is due to its fully-boxed frame, redesigned suspension, wide track and improved rack-and-pinion steering.
 The 6.2-liter V8 idles aggressively at rest and roars impressively at full throttle as it surges the big Caddy forward with eye-opening authority.

 Remote Vehicle Start